 He explained the two-year data also suggests a lower incidence of very late stent thrombosis events, which Kandzari said is an issue with the current generation of DES.
 This will be a key area monitored in subsequent follow-up of patients with the Orsiro stent.

 The stent is indicated for use in percutaneous coronary intervention (PCI) procedures.
 The cobalt chromium metal stent elutes the antiproliferative drug sirolimus via BIOlute, Biotronik's bioabsorbable poly-L-lactide (PLLA) polymer coating.
 Beneath the bioabsorbable layer is the company's proBIO, a passive amorphous silicon carbide coating on the bare metal surface, designed to reduce nickel ion release.
 The company said the Orsiro stent system provides ultrathin stent struts without compromising radial strength, and a low crossing profile for easier lesion cross in complex PCI.

 The Orsiro is available in 52 sizes, ranging from 2.25 to 4 mm in diameter.
 It comes in lengths up to 40 mm, the longest now available in the United States.

-Kandzari said operators who have used the stent extensively outside the U.S. have explained it is one of the most deliverable stents they have used and it performs well in tortuous vessels.
+Kandzari said operators who have used the stent extensively outside the U.S. have claimed it is one of the most deliverable stents they have used and it performs well in tortuous vessels.

 Orsiro received European CE marking in 2011 and has been used to treat more than 1 million patients worldwide to date, Biotronik said.
 Orsiro is now commercially available in the U.S.